 In south-central Illinois, Keck’s Marsh and Carlyle Lake are usually good bets, and further south, Horseshoe Lake, Union County Refuge, and–depending on conditions–on occasion the Cache River, usually have relative high duck counts as well.

 About the Illinois Waterfowl Distribution Maps

-Migration Station’s waterfowl distribution maps are contour maps created with a combination of historic migration data and harvest data from the US Fish & Wildlife Service which aim to display relative waterfowl distributions over certain periods of time throughout the season.
+The waterfowl distribution maps from Migration Station are contour maps created with a combination of historic migration data and harvest data from the US Fish & Wildlife Service which aim to display relative waterfowl distributions over certain periods of time throughout the season.
 These maps take into account Illinois duck counts, goose counts and general migration reports.

 Due to the nature of contour creation and our methods of averaging large amounts of data from over a long period of recent history, this information is intended to represent a rough approximation.
 As such, these maps are meant to be illustrative in nature only, and actual concentrations vary year to year depending on a a variety of factors such as, but not limited to, weather, hunting pressure, available habitat, etc.